talha4t/jotter/README.md

     cp .env.example .env
     ```

-    Edit `.env` to configure your database and other settings.
+    Edit `.env` to configure your database and other settings

 ### Development